carpentries/instructor-training/_extras/checkout.md

 discussionpad: http://pad.software-carpentry.org/instructor-discussion
 ---

+## Brief Overview and Rationale

-After you have finished the two-day training class, you must go through these steps to complete your training and be fully certified as a Data and Software Carpentry instructor:
+After you have completed the two-day instructor training workshop, you must go through these three steps to complete your training and be fully certified as a Carpentries instructor:

 1. Make (and [send us a link to](mailto:{{ site.email }})) a [contribution to a lesson's content, exercises, or instructor's guide](#lesson-change).
 2. Take part in an online [discussion session](#discussion-session).